Walmart Global Tech logo

 Before the pandemic, Walmart Home Office associates received technical support in person.
 The shift to remote work forced associates, many who were non–tech-savvy, to rely on fragmented resources and limited expertise to troubleshoot device issues on their own.

-As remote work became the norm, the Associate Digital Experience (ADE) organization identified an opportunity to decommission legacy tools, avoid rising support ticket costs, and improve associate satisfaction through MyTech—a centralized enterprise platform where global Walmart Home Office associates can monitor hardware and software, manage security, and resolve technical issues in one place.
+As remote work became the norm, the Associate Digital Experience (ADE) organization identified an opportunity to decommission legacy tools, avoid rising support ticket costs, and improve associate satisfaction through a centralized solution, MyTech.

 INDUSTRY